Insular aristocrats who value honour and tradition

 Soratami Heritage Traits

-Game mechanics for the soratami are identical to the eladrin race detailed in the D&D 4e official rulebooks.
+Game mechanics for the soratami heritage are identical to the eladrin race detailed in the D&D 4e official rulebooks as noted below.
 For all mechanical purposes (including feats, paragon paths, etc.), soratami is simply an alternative name for eladrin.

 Play a soratami if you want…

 - to be exotic and otherworldly, perhaps even feared.

 - to strongly respect—or pointedly defy—your nation’s ancient traditions.

 Even more than their eladrin cousins, soratami are aloof and insular.
 Although the people of Sorairo are not openly hostile toward the mainland, they avoid other peoples, and take advantage of their isolation to keep them away.
 Appearance and conduct are paramount in Sorana society, where one strives to contain their emotions and present a dignified front at all times.